|

 Cosmic Boy organizes a new Legion of Substitute Heroes, including Bouncing

 They thwart a Dominion plot to destroy Weber's World.
-First app. of Visi-Lad
+First appearance of Visi-Lad

 (Rhent Ustin of Earth), the Westerner (Timthy Santoza of Earth),